Flexible work is a powerful tool for employees

 - Optimize natural light

-- Ensure noise control to promote focus
+- Ensure noise and distraction control to promote focus

 - Essential tools: quality chair, desk, computer, external monitor, storage